 Mary Lynn “Marilyn” Toland (Revised)

-Mary Lynn (Marilyn) Toland, 94, passed away Wednesday, January29th, at Westview.
+Mary Lynn (Marilyn) Toland passed away Wednesday, January 29th at Westview at the age of 94.
 She was born in Sheridan, Wyoming September 7, 1925 to W.J and Esther (Waugh) Switzer.

+She grew up with her eight siblings: Prudence (Grunkemeyer), Dean, Bob, Ken, Jack, Bill, Frances (Brewster), and Nancy (Haynos).
+She felt very lucky to be fifth in the Switzer lineup.

-After Joe graduated from pharmacy school, they moved their family to Powell, Wyoming, where they resided from 1952 until 1966.
-Together, Marilyn and Joe bought Capitol Drug Store in downtown Sheridan.
+After Joe graduated from pharmacy school, they moved their family to Powell, Wyoming, where they resided from 1952 to 1966.
+Together, Marilyn and Joe bought the Capitol Drug Store in downtown Sheridan.
 They spent many years enjoying their customers and community.
-Marilyn was also an active member of Holy Name Church, Council of Catholic Women, Cowbelles, Jeans and Queens Square Dance Club, and enjoyed golf and bridge club with her friends.
+Marilyn was also an active member of Holy Name Church, Council of Catholic Women, Cowbells , Jeans & Queens Square Dance Club, and enjoyed golf and bridge club with her friends.
 Marilyn was a very active member of the Republican Women’s Club.
-In 1984, she was chosen as a delegate to the Republican National Convention in Dallas, TX, to renominate Ronald Reagan.
+In 1984, she was chosen as a delegate to the Republican National Convention in Dallas, TX to renominate Ronald Reagan.

 After 20 years of business, Marilyn and Joe retired in 1986.
 They enjoyed travel and adventure, including white water rafting the Colorado River, exploring the inland passage in Alaska, and square dancing in the Bahamas.
 Most important to Marilyn and Joe was spending time with their children and grandchildren.

-Marilyn was proceeded in death by her husband, Joe; son, Mark; siblings, Prudence, Dean, Bob, Ken, and Jack.
+Marilyn was proceeded in death by her husband Joe, her son Mark, siblings Prudence, Dean, Bob, Ken, and Jack.

 Visitation will be at 5:00 pm with the Rosary at 5:30 pm on Friday, February 7, 2020, at Kane Funeral Home.
 Mass of the Christian Burial will be at 10:00 am on Saturday, February 8, 2020, at Holy Name Catholic Church with Father Glenn Whewell officiating.
 Burial will be in the Sheridan Municipal Cemetery.